According to a recent study, approximately 47% of foreclosed properties are still occupied.

 You might be surprised when you first see that stat, but it’s not surprising to us.
 What most people don’t realize is that banks aren’t in the business of owning homes.
 Their business is to loan people money.
 However, when they are forced to foreclose on a house, the bank is obligated to own the home until they can sell it to get all or most of their money back.

-But, what they had found is that when a Southwest Michigan foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
-Often times the bank would rather have you in the property even after you stop paying your payments and the foreclosure is started because it wards of vandals and keeps the house in good working order.
+What has been found is that when a foreclosed house in Southwest Michigan goes vacant, there is a much greater chance that the house will fall into disrepair.
+Often, the bank would prefer to have the homeowner remain in the property even after they stop making payments and foreclosure proceedings begin because it wards off vandals and helps keep the house in good working order.

-No bank would purposely neglect to collect payments.
-The only way that you get to live without making any payments is when some major mistakes were made.
+It’s highly unlikely that any bank would deliberately neglect to collect payments.
+The only way someone could live without making any payments is if some major mistakes were made.

-But you might get lucky!
-It’s possible, and it’s happened before.
-However, it’s not exactly legal to avoid payments that you owe, and it can get you in serious trouble.
+While it is possible to get lucky and live without making payments, it is not legal to avoid payments that you owe, and it can result in serious consequences.

-There are a few perfectly legal ways to remain in your home, even after foreclosure.
+There are several legal options available to remain in your home even after foreclosure.

 How To Stay In My Home After Foreclosure In Southwest Michigan

 Depending on your specific circumstances and your lender’s policies, not all of these options may be available to you, and it’s crucial to seek expert advice to help guide you through the process.

 1) Wait it out.
 Abandoning your house and running away is not a good option, but unfortunately, it has become more common.
 It’s crucial to remember that the foreclosure process can take months or even years, so don’t give up early.
 However, you should also not wait until the last minute to start packing your belongings.
 It’s essential to take action and explore your options before it’s too late.